-FULL ADMISSION
+BEd FULL ADMISSION

-Candidates must hold Initial Admission and apply for Full Admission according to the dates indicated in the BEd Events included in the BEd Candidate Handbook.
-Full Admission must be achieved prior to enrolment in Year 3 of the 4-Year program.
-This process includes an interview (Full Admission Interview) with two faculty members from the School of Education.
-During the interview, all candidate records, goals, dispositions, and professional expectations will be reviewed.
+Candidates must hold BEd Initial Admission and apply for BEd Full Admission by the middle of Year 2 in the BEd sequence.
+BEd Full Admission must be achieved prior to enrolment in Year 3 of the 4-Year program.
+This process includes the BEd Full Admission Interview with two faculty members from the School of Education.
+During the interview, all candidate records, goals, dispositions, and professional expectations will reviewed.

-Candidates must submit the following documents at the School of Education office prior to scheduling an appointment for the Full Admission Interview:
+Candidates must submit the following documents at the School of Education office prior to scheduling an appointment for the BEd Full Admission Interview:

-- An Elementary or Secondary 2-Year Completion Schedule, FA (prepared on template available in the School of Education office) showing how remaining courses are scheduled to guarantee successful completion of the program. - For Elementary Track: Request one reference from a current teacher giving evidence of moral, ethical, professional and personal character, to be provided on Letter of Recommendation form.
-For Secondary Track: Work with the School of Education office to request completion of a Content-Area Feedback Form from content area, both the Specialization and the BEd Minor.

-These forms are confidential, and are returned to the office in a sealed envelope.

-- Security Clearance Certificate from candidate's home jurisdiction (this should have been submitted in advance; verify submission). - 4.
-Portfolio 1 must be submitted at least two (2) weeks before your Full Admission Interview.
+- An Elementary or Secondary 2-Year Completion Schedule, FA (prepared on template available in the School of Education office) showing how remaining courses are scheduled for successful completion of the program. - For Elementary Track: One reference from a current EDXX teacher giving evidence of moral, ethical, professional and personal character, to be provided on the Letter of Recommendation form.
+The candidate must make the request for this form to be completed.
+For Secondary Track: The School of Education office will - request completion of a Content-Area Feedback Form from departments of the candidate's Specialization and BEd Minor. - In both cases these forms are confidential, and are returned directly to the office by the individual completing the document. - Portfolio I must be submitted at least two (2) weeks before your BEd Full Admission Interview.
 You will not be eligible to sign up for your interview appointment until this portfolio has been delivered to the School of Education office.

-The Candidate's file must also contain:
+The candidate's file must also contain

-- A. An unofficial transcript showing: - a.
-Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), specialization, or minor courses; - b.
-Successful completion of a minimum of 50 credits that meet program requirements.
+- A. An unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses; - b) Successful completion of a minimum of 50 credits that meet program requirements.
 These credits must include successful completion of (or current enrolment in) all of the following professional education courses:

 Elementary: EDCI 234 C&I in Elementary School Physical

 Education

 EDCI 235 C&I in Art (K-12)

 EDCI 240 C&I in Elementary School Music

 EDCI 321 C&I in Elementary School Language Arts

-EDCI 322 C&I in Elementary School Reading

-EDCI 338 C&I in Elementary School Mathematics
+EDCI 322 C&I in Elementary School Reading EDCI 338 C&I in Elementary School Mathematics EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements

-EDIT 250 Technology Skills for Educators

-EDPS 265 Theories of Development and Learning
+Secondary: EDPS 265 Theories of Development and Learning

+EDCI 328 Instructional Techniques in Secondary

+Schools

+EDPS 342 Educational Measurements

-Secondary: EDCI 328 Instructional Techniques in Secondary Schools EDIT 250 Technology Skills for Educators EDPS 265 Theories of Development and Learning AND a minimum of 18 credits in the chosen specialization and/or minor.
+AND a minimum of 18 credits in the chosen

+Specialization and/or BEd Minor.

-B Evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council.
+B Evidence of having satisfied any special concern(s) previously expressed by the Teacher Preparation Council.